hard on this. We have to get it right. It's really cool and fun. I think I want to do this work when I grow up.

 STEM learning activities abound for elementary teachers and their K-6 students – in textbooks, on websites, supplied by business and industry, from non-profits, shared by colleagues.
 They are colorful, engaging and filled with discovery-based lessons.

 Learning materials are essential.
 However, EcoSTARS provides much more.
-It is a comprehensive professional development program that empowers teachers and future teachers to develop STEM expertise using a Professional Development School (PDS) model.
+It is a comprehensive professional development program that empowers teachers and future teachers to develop STEM expertise using a Clinical Cluster Site (CCS) model.

 STEM professional development

 Broadly, a professional development school refers to a school–university relationship that engages in the preparation of new teachers.
 At the National Center for STEM Elementary Education we have honed the definition by articulating specific roles and responsibilities for the faculty at both the University and partner elementary schools.
 We have defined a structure that includes collaboration, reflection, assessment and continuous improvement.

 Our ultimate goal is to greatly improve teaching practices for teachers in the field and those preparing to teach, and to enhance student achievement.
 At St. Catherine we use the CCS model for both literacy and STEM education in all teacher preparation programs for anyone seeking an initial K-6 teaching license.

 St. Catherine University is one of the first colleges or universities in the nation to apply a professional development school model to STEM elementary education.
 We got started in 2005 with a generous grant from the Jeffers Foundation and additional support from the H.B.
 Fuller, Xcel and CenturyLink (formerly Qwest) foundations.